-December holidays and the festive season can be stressful for many people, and for a number of different reasons as I outlined in a previous article.
+December holidays and the festive season can be stressful for many people, and for a number of different reasons as I outlined in a previous blog post.

 Here are 10 simple tips to help you reduce festive ‘silly’ season stress, enabling you to have a wonderful, joyful and relaxing time as you richly deserve.

 1. Breathe – Whenever we are stressed our chest tightens, and we tend to shallow breathe as a result.
 This creates a sense of panic in the body, which can further exacerbate our stress levels.
 Although shallow breathing is a natural and normal stress response, we need to consciously remind ourselves to breathe correctly because shallow breathing can become a habit particularly when our stress response is frequently triggered.
 That said, whenever you feel stressed, simply take a few nice deep, slow breaths in and out through the nose (not the mouth).
 Repeat this about five times, or until you notice your body softening and relaxing.
 Slow, deep breathing provides more oxygen, which helps to calm both body and mind simultaneously.
 More importantly, when the mind calms, you’re immediately able to access your logical, rational and clear thinking faculties once again – and, then you’re most likely to say or do more appropriate things, and make supportive decisions too.

 2. Time out – Don’t over commit during the holidays.
 Make an effort to give yourself plenty of time out to relax and rejuvenate.
 Spend at least an hour a day alone, without distractions doing things you enjoy – this is ideal nourishing soul food.
 Taking sufficient ‘me time’ helps to refresh, rejuvenate and restore your sense of wellbeing.